 A small gesture like this goes a long way towards building your relationship with that artist, because it shows them that you respect them and the work that they do.

 If you still have any doubts about why you should work with a makeup artist, be sure to watch this video for 6 really great reasons why or check out this video that shows off my beauty shots.
-Between these two, you can really see what a great relationship with a makeup artist can do for your work.
+Between these two, you can really see how working with a makeup artist – and forming a great relationship with them- can do for your work.

-And remember gang, whether or not you use a makeup artist, your best shot is your next shot.
+And remember gang, whether or not you’re working with a makeup artist, your best shot is your next shot.
 So until next time, keep learning, keep thinking and keep shooting.
 Adios!